Maintaining your decomposure

 by Mark Evans

 Gardeners might like to imagine that they are immune to the vagaries of fashion, however plants go in and out of style, just like clothes, and often a garden can be dated by its components.
 Think of Cortaderia selloana (pampas grass) in the 1970s, Syagrus romanzoffiana (Cocos palm) in the 1980s, Robinia pseudoacacia ‘Frisia’ (golden robinia) in the 1990s and the Yucca spp. (yucca) craze from the 2000s.
-All these plants became incredibly popular … Read more »
+All these plants became incredibly … Read more »

 The Colours of Christmas